 The system should provide flexibility for the users in order to prioritize some applications and, consequently, adapt some parameters of the transmission (robustness or capacity) while minimizing system complexity.

 The system should address the use cases identified in Report ITU-R M.2371.

+The VDES shipborne stations should have one multi-function transmitter and a multi-channel and multi-function receiver capable of simultaneously supporting the functions specified in this recommendation.
+These functions include AIS, ASM, VDE-TER and VDE-SAT.

 General Description of VDES

 A detailed overview of VDES, and VDES operations, is provided in IALA Guideline 1117 (latest edition).
-In essence, The VDES provides a variety of means for the exchange of data between maritime stations, ship-to-ship, ship-to-shore, shore-to ship, ship-to-satellite and satellite-to-ship.
-The VDES functionally includes the AIS, either by integration, by interface connection or by radio frequency connection.
+In essence, the VDES provides a variety of means for the exchange of data between maritime stations, ship-to-ship, ship-to-shore, shore-to ship, ship-to-satellite and satellite-to-ship.
+The VDES is a multi-component system comprising of VHF data exchange (VDE), application specific messages (ASM) and the automatic identification system (AIS) in the VHF maritime mobile band (156.025-162.025 MHz).
+The VDE has a terrestrial component (VDE-TER) and a satellite component (VDE-SAT).
+The VDES functions are illustrated pictorially in Figure 1.